Larry DiCara is among Boston’s most recognized civic leaders in addition to serving as a consultant, lobbyist, and trained mediator.

 LEGISLATIVE

-I have extensive experience counseling clients on legislative matters at the federal and state levels.
-I frequently travel to Washington D.C., to represent clients and have been named Special Counsel to Massachusetts House of Representatives with respect to redistricting on several occasions.
+DiCara has extensive experience counseling clients on legislative matters at the federal and state levels.
+He frequently travels to Washington D.C., to represent clients and has been named Special Counsel to Massachusetts House of Representatives with respect to redistricting on several occasions.

 MEDIATION